working-group-wg/wgwg.garden/index.md

+---
-# standards.casa
+title: standards.casa
+layout: page.njk
+special: home
+---

-standards.casa is defining the next-generation web platform.
+**standards.casa** is defining the next-generation web platform via collaborative standards that focus on user agency and move at product speed.

+Check out the work of the [WGWG](./wg/wgwg/).